WEST HAWK LAKE YACHT CLUB

 More importantly, the sailing school served as an impetus for many people to dig their boats out from under their cottages and go sailing.
 The last day of the sailing school, 10 Lasers came out to sail with the students.
 That momentum carried through for the balance of the summer, assisted by several club members who offered to help boat owners get their dinghies up and running.

-Fundraising is still in progress for a club house & storage and our growing fleet of boats: 6 Opti's, 3 Tumbleweeds, 4 Code 40's, 2 Y-Flyers & a Laser), marks, parts, etc.
+Fundraising is still in progress for storage and our growing fleet of boats: 6 Opti's, 3 Tumbleweeds, 4 Code 40's, 2 Y-Flyers & a Laser), marks, parts, etc.

 Please give generously when asked!